One of the key aspects of a business that ensures its smooth operation is the relationship that its buyers and suppliers share.

 Loyalty and reliability in the network can help create better value and make supply chains more resilient to changes and unforeseen circumstances.

-But supplier alignment can be tough – read on to learn how to align your supply chain with your overall strategy.
+But supplier alignment can be tough – read on to learn how to align your supply chain with your overall strategy with strategic supplier examples.

 What is supplier alignment and why is it important?